su-linterhell/UFOs/README.md

 # UFOs
+Using Javascript & Bootstrap to create a UFO webpage based off UFO sightnigs stored in a JS file.
 ## Overview of Project:
 The purpose of this project is to take UFO data stored in a JS file and use that to create an interactive webpage.
 This webpage allows the user to search for UFO sightings throughout the US based on different criteria.